krobelus/rate-experiments/README.md

 Let us explain how `DRUPMiniSat`[^drupminisat] emits unique reason deletions.
-Used during the simplification phase, the method `Solver::removeSatisfied` looks for clauses that are satisified by the shared UP-model and removes them from the clause database and adds them as a deletion to the DRAT proof output.
+Used during the simplification phase, the method `Solver::removeSatisfied` looks for clauses that are satisfied by the shared UP-model and removes them from the clause database and adds them as a deletion to the DRAT proof output.
 Note that those clauses remain satisfied indefinitely for the rest of the search, because the shared UP-model is a subset of any model.